-Give members clean white wash cloths or hand towels that have been moistened in hot water to wash with prior to dining.
+Give members clean white washcloths or hand towels that have been moistened in hot water to wash with before dining.

 Saketini - This recipe gives a Japanese twist to the traditional martini.

-Gyoza - These Japanese dumplings are one of my favorite starters.
+Gyoza - These Japanese dumplings are one of our favorite starters.
 The gyoza wrappers are easier to work with than you might think.